Harriet and Jerry Dempsey Research Conference draws record crowd

-GREENVILLE — Some of the top minds in health care will gather in Greenville on Feb.
-22 for a conference that is part of a broader effort to conduct more high-profile medical research in South Carolina, a move that could mean better and lower-cost care for the state’s patients.
+About 150 engineers, medical doctors, students and health professionals gathered in Greenville on Feb.
+22 for the Harriet and Jerry Dempsey Research Conference.
+Attendance has doubled since the annual conference started bringing together Clemson University and Prisma Health-Upstate three years ago.
+The conference is part of a broader effort to conduct more high-profile medical research in South Carolina, a move that could mean better and lower-cost care for the state’s patients.

-The partnership between Clemson University and Prisma Health–Upstate is led by Windsor Westbrook Sherrill, associate vice president for health research at Clemson.
-She has partnered with JoVanna King, also of Clemson, and the Clemson University School of Health Research, to identify sources of philanthropy support for health research.
+The Clemson University and Prisma Health–Upstate partnership is led by Windsor Westbrook Sherrill, associate vice president for health research at Clemson.
+She works with JoVanna King, also of Clemson, and the Clemson University School of Health Research, to identify sources of philanthropic support for health research.

 Sherrill and other Clemson research leaders have built a robust research-and-teaching enterprise that brings together Clemson University faculty and Prisma Health clinicians for multidisciplinary research aimed at making the world a better place through the transformation of health care.
 The Clemson-Prisma Health partnership has grown to include several new professorships, a $2.66-million grant for diabetes prevention, the $10-million Center for Biomedical Research Excellence and the $31.5-million Clemson University Nursing Building.